 The musty smell caused by this type of fungi will cause headaches and sinus problems for some people with allergies, causing allergic reactions or respiratory issues; it may also trigger asthmatic attacks if they have already been diagnosed with asthma.
 Additionally, some people could suffer from mold allergies causing immune system issues.
 Fortunately, there are ways to prevent these tiny spores from growing into larger colonies that could pose health risks to you and others.

 Professionals in mold removal and restoration are trained and skilled in mold remediation processes.
-This includes how to set up proper containment, methods to use antimicrobial chemicals that clean any mold and mold stains, and mold prevention.
-Mold professionals often use a sealer or encapsulant to make the treated areas more resistant to water damage and mold, and to help with odor control.
+This includes how to set up proper containment, methods to use antimicrobial chemicals that clean any mold, stains, and mold prevention.
+Professionals often use a sealer or encapsulant to make the treated areas more resistant to water damage and mold, and to help with odor control.

 If you need the help of a professional, contact Jenkins Environmental Services today!Request Help